 Principles of Cell Signalling

-This course is aimed at a broad audience of students, particularly from Biological/Biomedical Sciences (including those considering medical school) interested in furthering their understanding of how cells regulate and coordinate their core activities.
+This course is aimed at a broad audience of students, particularly from Biological/Biomedical Sciences (including those considering medical, veterinary, pharmacy or nursing school) interested in furthering their understanding of how cells regulate and coordinate their core activities.

 Knowledge of Biology/Biochemistry is required for this course.
-Chemistry will be an added advantage, but it is not essential.
+Prior knowledge of Chemistry, Physiology and Cell Biology will be an added advantage, but is not essential.